lapp0/Smart-Market/README.md

 Proof of Stake requires users run a Bitcoin client (an SPV client works though).

+### Static Web Hosting

+It is possible to have the mediators verify web hosting as well.
+The contract involves the mediator downloading the file at pre-determined times and verifying that the hash of the file is the same as it was originally.

+This is both useful and easy to integrate.

 ### To be continued

 Possible Future Features